smatechnologies/ibm-i-agent-docs/docs/operator-replay/user-management.md

 virtual workstation that must be used for an Operator Replay job.
-The user profile assigned within the LSAM to the Script must have authority to use whichever virtual workstation will be assigned to the job that the LSAM\'s Operator Replay control job will start.
+The user profile assigned within the LSAM to the Script must have authority to use whichever virtual workstation will be assigned to the job that the LSAM's Operator Replay control job will start.
 Refer to additional discussion of this topic under the section about [Managing Virtual Devices](#Managing), where the optional Telnet exit program is described.
 The Telnet exit program is used for managing restrictions on which user can use a device, and for eliminating